pavan-sachi/code-review-guidelines/README.md

 ## Pull Requests

+*   Guidelines
+    * Add ticket number in commit messages
+    * Add a title and description in the PR request, so that the reviewer has all the details to review the code
-*   Keep the Pull requests independent, and split the PRs if necessary
+    * Ensure the tests and linting are passing before raising the PR request
+    * Ensure the build kite is passed on the feature branch
+    * It helps to do a self review first before requesting for code review
+    * Ensure PR request is adhering to single responsibility principle.
+Create different PRs.
+    * Ensure pull requests are small and easy for code reviewers.
+Recommended PR is 250 lines.

 *   Steps to follow for a Pull Request
-    *   Create a Pull Request and add reviewers
+    *   Create a Pull Request and add code reviewers
-    *   After review, while merging follow the below rules
+    *   After review, while merging follow the below rules,
         *   if the PR is merged from feature branch to Develop branch, then always Squash and Merge
         *   if the PR is merged from Develop to Master, then always Only Merge